 Sis: Well, the second one sounds like your comparing your dessert to his dessert.
 Maybe…Next best thing to Grandma’s dessert?
 Next best thing to winning the lottery dessert?
 Next best thing to Ryan Gosling dessert?

-In the end, I decided to stick with the title I’ve always known for this recipe but was a bit tempted by Ryan Gosling (who wouldn’t be?).
+In the end, I decided to stick with the title I’ve always known for this recipe, because who else could be compared to this dreamy dessert but the ultimate dreamboat?

 There are lots of names out there for this lovely layered dessert.
 Most frequently you’ll see it referred to as Chocolate Lush.
 Then there are the flavor varieties like Lemon Lush or Strawberry Lush (and on, and on, and…), but it’s entirely more fun to say “I’m bringing Robert Redford to the party” than “I got the Chocolate Lush”.
 So, Redford it is.